 Both coquito and eggnog have key similarities – they are both creamy Christmassy drinks with a naughty shot of booze.
 However, there are some key differences:

-2) In eggnog, the eggs are beaten with cream and sugar, whereas in Puerto Rican eggnog, the other ingredients are evaporated milk and condensed milk
+- In eggnog, the eggs are beaten with cream and sugar.
+Whereas in Puerto Rican eggnog, the other ingredients are evaporated milk and sweetened condensed milk.

-3) Eggnog can be made with rum, brandy, or whiskey.
-However, coquito is a white rum drink as the alcohol originates in Puerto Rico and is a famous ingredient in their flavorful tropical cocktails like pina Coladas!
+- Eggnog can be made with rum, brandy, or whiskey.
+However, coquito is a white rum drink.
+The alcohol is made in Puerto Rico and is a famous ingredient in their flavorful tropical cocktails, such as pina coladas!

-These light creamy ingredients are refreshing, carrying the fragrant coconut flavor – in fact, ‘coquito’ means ‘little coconut’; in Cuba, they serve coquito with scoops of coconut ice cream.
+These light creamy ingredients are refreshing, carrying the fragrant coconut flavor – in fact, ‘coquito’ means ‘little coconut’.
+In Cuba, they serve their coquitos with scoops of coconut ice cream.

-Some coquito recipes include eggs and therefore can be a lot more complicated to make.
+Some coquito recipes include eggs, making them more complicated to create.

 These recipes require a double boiler that acts as a bain-marie to cook out the eggs and keep them silky smooth.

 Whether you add eggs to your coquito recipe is up to you.
-Without eggs, my coquito recipe is so quick to make!
-Plus it lasts longer in the fridge, so you can make a big batch and top up your coquito glass throughout the Christmas period!
-However, they are not essential for the light coconut flavor.
+My coquito recipe will be simpler to make since it does not require any eggs.
+Plus, it lasts longer in the fridge, so you can make a big batch and top up your coquito glass throughout Christmas!

-Not only is my Puerto Rican eggnog recipe great for a Christmas party, a quiet night in, or New Year’s Eve, it is a perfect gift for friends and family.
+My Puerto Rican eggnog recipe is easy to alternate for any occasion during the holidays.
 Double or triple the recipe and pour it into pretty bottles to present this Christmas.

-Vanilla extract: To complement the creamy coconut and spice.
+- Vanilla extract: Enhances the creamy coconut flavor.

 HOW LONG DOES COQUITO LAST?